The ULTIMATE guide to Hoi An tailors (with prices)

 However, the impact of your purchases can be less clear if you’re using a tailor that’s not transparent about their production process, like many of the stalls in the Cloth Market.
 If these stalls aren’t making the clothes themselves then chances are they’re farming their orders out to a garment factory, which is likely the same kind of place fast fashion brands use anyway.

-This is probably still better than buying from Zara or H&M (because at least the money’s staying in Vietnam). but unless you visit the factory yourself, you can’t be certain of the ethics behind your purchase.
+This is probably still better than buying from Zara or H&M (because at least the money’s staying in Vietnam), but unless you visit the factory yourself, you can’t be certain of the ethics behind your purchase.

 How long does it take to get clothes made in Hoi An?

 It really depends on the complexity of the garment, but if you’re in a rush then many tailors in Hoi An can turn around most items within 24 hours, though this might result in cutting corners.
-If you are getting something complex made, like a full suit or a formal dress, 48 hours would probably be the fastest delivery for the final result.
+If you’re getting something complex made, like a full suit or a formal dress, 48 hours would probably be the fastest delivery for the final result.

 If you aren’t in a rush, then 3-4 days is the typical timeline for most tailors to complete your garments, this leaves time for better quality work as well as one or two fittings for adjustments.